 As this article has hopefully made clear, flat roofs come with a number of unique advantages and disadvantages.
 They cost less to install and provide additional space, but commonly have problems with rainfall and require more maintenance overall.
 In the end, whether to choose a pitched roof or a flat roof is entirely a question of preference.

-If you read this article and are still unsure whether a pitched roof or a flat roof would be better for you, why not give us a call?
+If you read this article and are still unsure whether a pitched roof or a flat roof would be better for you, give us a call at (904) 530-1446.
 We would be more than happy to take a closer look at your roofing project and help you make a decision.